Stephen B. Presser

 Stephen Presser is a leading American legal historian and expert on shareholder liability for corporate debts.
 He is frequently an invited witness before committees of the U.S. Senate and House of Representatives on issues of constitutional law.
 He holds a joint appointment with the J. L. Kellogg Graduate School of Management and also teaches in Northwestern's history department.

-- An Introduction to the Law of Business Organizations (Thomson/West, 2005).
+- An Introduction to the Law of Business Organizations, 3rd edition (Thomson/West, 2010).

 - Recapturing the Constitution: Race, Religion, and Abortion Reconsidered (Regnery, 1994).